kimfucious/sakura/README.md

 @import "../custom/variables";
 ```

-There may be a better way to do this, but I haven't found it yet.
+There may be a better, more proper way to do this, but I haven't decided to change this it yet.
 Regardless, with the above line in place, you can modify the `css/custom/_variables.scss` file to override Bootstrap's default variables.
 For example, you can change the primary color like the below:

 ```scss
 $primary: #be132d; // china red